Find Lawyers in America for Education Law

 Franklin J. Hickman is a shareholder in the law firm of Hickman & Lowder Co.
 L.P.A..
 Since his graduation from the University of Pennsylvania in 1973 he has focused his career on legal issues affecting persons with mental disabilities.
 During nine years as a member of the law reform unit of the Legal Aid Society he brought numerous federal class actions to improve conditions in Ohio state institutions.
 Since going into private practice in 1981, he has represented persons with disabilities...

-Matt is a shareholder and works with school clients, involving the representation of public school districts and school entities as solicitor, labor counsel and special counsel.
+Matt represents public school districts and school entities as solicitor, labor counsel, and special counsel.
 He also serves private sector clients predominantly in general commercial litigation, most frequently in construction-related disputes.
-Matt currently serves as solicitor for various school entities throughout Western Pennsylvania, including several public school districts, vocational-technical schools and charter sch...
+Education Law: Matt currently serves as solicitor for various school entities throughout Western Pennsylvania, including several public school districts and vocational-technical schools.
+As solicitor for these entities, his experience includes: Review...

 Valerie Hughes, a partner with the firm's Labor and Employment practice, has more than 25 years of experience in the areas of employment litigation, discrimination and harassment litigation, collective bargaining, grievance arbitration, and administrative proceedings.
 In addition to her representation of private employers, Val provides general counsel representation to Washington school districts, including state and federal court litigation and administrative hearings.